stancl/tenancy-docs/source/docs/v3/tenancy-bootstrappers.blade.md

 Note that you must use a cache store that supports tagging, e.g. Redis.

 ## Filesystem tenancy bootstrapper {#filesystem-tenancy-boostrapper}

-The filesystem bootstrapper makes your app's `storage_path()` and `asset()` helpers and the `Storage` facade tenant-aware by modifying the paths they retrieve.
+The filesystem bootstrapper makes your app's `storage_path()` and `asset()` helper and the `Storage` facade tenant-aware by modifying the paths they retrieve.

-> Note: If you want to bootstrap filesystem tenancy in a different way (e.g. provision an S3 bucket for each tenant), you can absolutely do that.
+> Note: If you want to bootstrap filesystem tenancy differently (e.g. provision an S3 bucket for each tenant), you can absolutely do that.
 Take a look at the package's bootstrappers to get an idea of how to write one yourself, and feel free to implement it any way you want.

 ### Storage path helper